JamesWoolfenden/terraform-aws-s3/README.md

 [![checkov](https://img.shields.io/badge/checkov-verified-brightgreen)](https://www.checkov.io/)
 [![Infrastructure Tests](https://www.bridgecrew.cloud/badges/github/jameswoolfenden/terraform-aws-s3/general)](https://www.bridgecrew.cloud/link/badge?vcs=github&fullRepo=JamesWoolfenden%2Fterraform-aws-s3&benchmark=INFRASTRUCTURE+SECURITY)

-Terraform module to provision a secure Terraform S3 bucket.
-Has a provisioning test in its' Github actions
+This ia a Terraform module to provision a secure Terraform S3 bucket.
+It also has a provisioning test included in its' Github actions so you can be sure each labelled version works.

 ---